hericlesme/undistro/docs/helm.md

 # Helm Release

-Helm Release is responsible to manager [Helm Charts](https://helm.sh/) in a declarative way
+The HelmRelease object is responsible to manage [Helm Charts](https://helm.sh/) in a declarative way

 ## Specification